<$250 = not more than $20 per $100

 - It is also required by the law that all the operations and transactions were indicated in the agreement; an “interest” amount should be clearly expressed in dollars as a fee and the dates of the agreement and of the transaction should coincide.

 - One more compulsory thing in the payday lending process is identification.
 No lender is allowed to issue a loan to a borrower without getting a proper identification.
-Nor a lender is allowed to make any advertisements of the services provided without making it clear that identification will be required.
+Nor a lender is allowed to make any advertisements for the services provided without making it clear that identification will be required.

 Loan Amount in Mississippi